LLNL/sundials/doc/arkode/guide/source/Butcher.rst

    :align: center

    Linear stability region for the Verner-9-5-6 method.
-The method's region is outlined in red; the embedding's region is in blue dashed.
+The method's region is outlined in blue; the embedding's region is in red.